FlavScents AInsights Entry for Geraniol (CAS: 106-24-1)

 3. Natural Occurrence & Formation

-Geraniol naturally occurs in essential oils of several aromatic plants, including rose, citronella, and palmarosa.
-It is biosynthesized in plants through the mevalonate pathway, where it serves as a precursor to other terpenoids.
-Geraniol's presence in natural sources makes it eligible for "natural flavor" or "natural fragrance" designations, depending on the extraction and processing methods used.
+Geraniol is naturally found in essential oils of several aromatic plants, including rose, citronella, and palmarosa.
+It is also present in small quantities in geraniums and lemongrass.
+Geraniol can be formed through the enzymatic degradation of geranyl pyrophosphate, a common biosynthetic precursor in plants.
+Its presence in natural sources qualifies it for use in products labeled as "natural flavor" or "natural fragrance," depending on the extraction and processing methods used.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs